 Today is not that time.

 Today, everyone is online.
-Which means the most effective opportunities to grow your company are in online advertising.
+This means the most effective opportunities to grow your company are in online advertising.

 We’ve put together 12 ways that you can use online advertising to grow your company.
 These methods, like just about all online advertising, fall into two broad categories: Pay-Per-Click (PPC) ads and content for organic search engine results, which is filed under Search Engine Optimization (SEO).